Keith Tyson: Career

-In 2005, The following year, Tyson first exhibited his most monumental and ambitious work to date, Large Field Array, in the Louisiana Museum of Modern Art in Denmark, which then travelled to the De Pont Museum of Contemporary Art in the Netherlands and The Pace Gallery in New York.
-In 2009 Tyson's work was shown at the Hayward Gallery as part of the group exhibition "Walking in My Mind".
+In 2005, Tyson first exhibited his most monumental and ambitious work to date, Large Field Array, in the Louisiana Museum of Modern Art in Denmark, which then travelled to the De Pont Museum of Contemporary Art in the Netherlands and The Pace Gallery in New York.
+In 2009, Tyson's work was shown at the Hayward Gallery as part of the group exhibition "Walking in My Mind".

 Artworks

 The Artmachine Iterations

-Only a fraction of the instructions issued from the Artmachine were realised as artworks (the Artmachine generated around 12,000 proposals which are still unmade), but many of the playful and inventive mixed media works that were created include a twenty-four foot painting made from bathroom sealant, and a painting using toothpaste and music CDs.
+Only a fraction of the instructions issued from the Artmachine were realised as artworks (the Artmachine generated around 12,000 proposals which are still unmade), but the mixed media works that were created include a twenty-four foot painting made from bathroom sealant, and a painting using toothpaste and music CDs.

 Large Field Array

-Described by Walter Robinson as "nothing less than a complete Pop cosmology", Large Field Array comprises 300 modular units, most formed from into implied 2-foot cubes; the cubes are arranged into a grid occupying both the floor and walls of a gallery when installed.
-Each highly crafted cubic sculpture represents a unique yet highly recognizable feature of the world, from popular culture to natural history.
-Sculptures as diverse as a representation of American Donald Trump’s wedding cake, a chimney with a bird on top of it with a satellite dish, and a chair made of skeletons, were all constructed and arranged.
-The installation invited the viewer/participant to negotiate his or her own path through a seemingly random assortment of images and ideas, echoing the mental processes which create free associations between disparate phenomena which so fascinate Tyson.
+Described by Walter Robinson as "nothing less than a complete Pop cosmology",Large Field Array comprises 300 modular units, most formed from into implied 2-foot cubes; the cubes are arranged into a grid occupying both the floor and walls of a gallery when installed.
+Each cubic sculpture represents a feature of the world, from popular culture to natural history.

 The Nature Paintings (2005–2008)

 A mixture of paints, pigments and chemicals are allowed to interact in specific ways upon an acid primed aluminium panel.
 The combined processes of gravity, chemical reaction, temperature, hydrophobia and evaporation simultaneously conspire to create surfaces reminiscent of a wide range of natural forms and landscapes.
-In this respect, the paintings seem to be depict nature, but they are also created by nature as well.
+In this respect, the paintings seem to depict nature, but they are also created by nature as well.

 Studio Wall Drawings (1997–present)

 Collectively these works on paper represent Tyson’s sketchbook or journal.
-Each ‘Wall Drawing’ is made on a sheet of paper measuring 158 cm x 126 cm, the same dimensions as a small wall in Tyson's original studio where he used to draw-up notes.
-Over the years these sheets have recorded his ideas, emotional tone and mood, visits people made to the studio, world events and even economic fluctuations.
+Each "Wall Drawing" is made on a sheet of paper measuring 158 cm x 126 cm, the same dimensions as a small wall in Tyson's original studio where he used to draw-up notes.
 They are often exhibited in large non-chronological grids to form solid walls of diverse images, and text.